qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 Additionally you can also create your own annotation forms.
 The
 |mActionFormAnnotation| form annotation tool is useful to display attributes of
-a vector layer in a customized qt designer form (see figure_custom_annotations_).
+a vector layer in a customized qt designer form (see figure_custom_annotation_).
 It is similar to the designer forms for the identify tool, but displayed in an annotation item.
 Also see QGIS blog http://blog.qgis.org/node/143 for more information.